 - Over and back: If a team brings the ball over the half-court line into the offensive zone, and while still in their possession, a player plays the ball back across the line into their own half, the ball will be turned over.
 The other will be take possession on the sideline at half-court.

 - Screens are permitted.
 However, an offensive player setting the pick must remain stationary at the moment of contact with the defender; a screen is illegal if the player setting the screen is moving while making contact.
 This will result in a turnover.
+Male players are not allowed to deliberately place a screen on female players.

 - In the event that a player is fouled in the act of shooting and the basket is successfully completed, the points will still count and the possession will go to the defending team.
 In other words, there is no “extra point” play.